coqlover/seaverify/README.md

 So there is absolutely no guarantee that seaverify model correctly the semantic of solana.
 Do not use it in production.

+Same for function calls.
+I'm not sure yet if I copy arguments, or pass reference to it.
+For now it's a reference if you give a variable, and a copy if you do a function call.
+I'm not sure what to do, it'll probably change in the future.

 ## How it works

-Code written in the decorators are compiled to Z3 expression, as well as the code of the function.
-Then, the Z3 solver is used to verify that the function satisfies the property.
+The code is compiled to Z3 expression.

+Then we ask Z3 some questions, it depends on what we want to do.

-Unlike other verification tools, the analysis is done directly on the source code, and not on the compiled bytecode.
+Also, unlike other verification tools, the analysis is done directly on the source code, and not on the compiled bytecode.

+### Assertion of properties

-For instance, your code is:
+For instance, if your code is:

 ```python
 @assume(A1)